Chocolate Chunk Tahini Cookies (Air-Fryer Recipe)

 Step 5 - Set your air-fryer to 325 degrees and cook for 6-7 minutes.
 Cookies will come out looking and feeling very soft at first.
 Allow to cool for at least 5 minutes prior to removing to allow them to solidify and finish cooking.

 Checkout the Kyvol Smart WiFi Air-Fryer here.
-Make sure to clip the $20 off coupon prior to placing your order.

 * This recipe has not been tested with other gluten-free flours, however, I'm sure you will get a similar end result by using a mix of other flours such as almond, coconut, or a gluten-free all purpose flour blend.